JackPu/react-native-percentage-circle/README.md

 React Native Version >= 0.25

-React-Native-Percentage-Cirlce is a component which supports you define your percent and draw the circle.And also you can use it as a progress bar.
+React-Native-Percentage-Cirlce is a component which supports you define your percent and draw the circle.And also you can use it as a progress bar.And you can show some data in a circle you want.

 <img src="http://img1.vued.vanthink.cn/vued467c4a48f880b36ace99599d3f2d776f.png"/>

+*This is a screenshot of the Demo*

 ### Start